primer/doctocat-nextjs/.changeset/little-chefs-drum.md

 '@primer/doctocat-nextjs': minor
 ---

-- Aribitrary links can now be added to the sidebar and header using the `Theme` component's `headerLinks` and `sidebarLinks` props.
+- Arbitrary links can now be added to the sidebar and header using the `Theme` component's `headerLinks` and `sidebarLinks` props.
 - Updated the header navigation to more closely visually align it with the existing Primer docs navigation.
-- Removed `_meta.global.ts` and instead directly pass header and sidebar links into the doctocat `Theme` component.
+- Removed `_meta.global.ts` and instead directly pass header and sidebar links into the Doctocat `Theme` component.

   ```diff
   - // _meta.global.ts
   - export default {